A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Learning models for quantum systems using variational Bayesian inference

-We assume that among different classes of models there is a natural partial ordering, defined by identifying a model as sub-model of a more general class (Fig. ~\ref{fig:model_selection}(a)).
-For example, a system with $M>N$ qubits is more general than the model with $N$ qubits (and includes it as a particular case), when the couplings of the remaining qubits are set to zero.
+We assume that among different classes of models there is a natural partial ordering, defined by identifying a model as {a} sub-model of a more general class (Fig.~\ref{fig:model_selection}(a)).
+For example, a system with $M > N$ qubits is more general than the model with $N$ qubits (and includes it as a particular case), when the couplings of the remaining qubits are set to zero.

-Within this formalism, we assume we can construct a pruning function which, given a class $\class{b} \in \mathcal{C}$ and the continuous parameters $\vtheta_{\class{b}}$, returns the class $\class{a} \in \mathcal{C}$ and its associated parameters such that $\class{a}$ is a sub-model of $\class{b}$ that has been pruned of all the zero parameters $(\vtheta_{\class{b}})_i=0$.
-For example, given a model with $M$ qubits, if $M-N$ qubits have zero couplings, then the pruning of these non-interacting qubits gives an equivalent model with $N$ qubits.
+Within this formalism, we assume we can construct a pruning function which, given a class $\class{b} \in \mathcal{C}$ and the continuous parameters $\vtheta_{\class{b}}$, returns the class $\class{a} \in \mathcal{C}$ and its associated parameters such that $\class{a}$ is a sub-model of $\class{b}$ that has been pruned of all the zero parameters $(\vtheta_{\class{b}})_i = 0$.
+For example, given a model with $M$ qubits, if $M - N$ qubits have zero couplings, then the pruning of these non-interacting qubits gives an equivalent model with $N$ qubits.

-In other words, we assume the existence of a class $\class{c}^\star \in \mathcal{C}$, such that can view all models as a sub-model of it, after setting some of its parameters to zero, i.e. we can reduce the problem of model learning to parameter estimation for $\vtheta_{\class{c}^\star}$, where the goal is now both to minimize the number of non-zero elements of the vector of continuous parameters and to find the best values for such non-zero parameters.
-The implicit measure of complexity is the number of non-zero parameters necessary to describe the state, in accordance with the Bayesian information criterion.
+In other words, we assume the existence of a class $\class{c}^\star \in \mathcal{C}$ such that we can view all models as its subclasses, after setting some of the parameters to zero, i.e. we can reduce the problem of model learning to parameter estimation for $\vtheta_{\class{c}^\star}$, where the goal is now both to minimize the number of non-zero elements of the vector of continuous parameters and to find the best values for such non-zero parameters.

-Under these assumptions, the direct application of Bayes' rule over the set of classes and their parameters cannot identify the minimum viable explanation for the experimental data observed as, if $\class{a}$ is a sub-model of $\class{b}$, then $\class{b}$ is least as likely as $\class{a}$ to be the underlying model, once the parameters $\vtheta_{\class{a}}$ and $\vtheta_{\class{b}}$ have been accordingly selected for both classes.
-In general, there could be a trade-off between the error in explaining the observed data and the complexity of the model selected, which can be tuned through the regularization or the thresholding parameter.
+Under these assumptions, the direct application of {Bayes'} rule over the set of classes and their parameters cannot identify the minimum viable explanation for the experimental data, as, if $\class{a}$ is a sub-model of $\class{b}$, then $\class{b}$ is at least as likely as $\class{a}$ to be the underlying model, once the parameters $\vtheta_{\class{a}}$ and $\vtheta_{\class{b}}$ have been accordingly selected for both classes.
+In general, there could be a trade-off between the error in explaining the observed data and the complexity of the model selected, which can be tuned through {a} regularization or {a} thresholding parameter.